The Virginia IFLOWS Network

-Each participating local jurisdiction provides a flash flood coordinator, usually the Emergency Services Coordinator.
+- Each participating local jurisdiction provides a flash flood coordinator, usually the Emergency Management Coordinator.
 The locality also provides a location for the computer and communications equipment (radio receivers and transmitters).
-The local jurisdiction is also responsible for the most critical item in the system – the Emergency Response Plan – to deal with the expected flooding situation.
-Without a well-planned response the early warning of a potential flood disaster is useless.
+The local jurisdiction is responsible for the most critical item in the system – the Emergency Response Plan – to deal with the expected flooding situation.
+Without a well-planned response, the early warning of a potential flood disaster is useless.

-In Virginia, IFLOWS is installed in 35 jurisdictions in the western part of the state in the Blue Ridge Mountains and westward - from Lee County in southwestern Virginia to Warren County in the northwestern area of the state.
-There are a total of 282 rain sensors and 80 stream sensors scattered over this area that are maintained by VDEM.
-Also in these 35 jurisdictions is an IFLOWS communications system that utilizes VHF radio/microwave communications technology to carry a voice network.
+In Virginia, IFLOWS is installed in 35 jurisdictions in the Blue Ridge Mountains and westward – from Lee County in southwestern Virginia to Warren County in the northwestern area of the state.
+There are a total of 282 rain sensors and 80 stream sensors scattered over this area maintained by VDEM.
+Also in these 35 jurisdictions is an IFLOWS communications system that uses VHF radio/microwave communications technology to carry a voice network.
 This network consists of the 35 localities, the Virginia Operations Center, and the NWS offices in Virginia.
-Dual and party line service is available.
+Dual and party line service is also available.

-There are also about 30 read-only systems installed at various industries, private individuals, educational and government locations.
-These systems are not on the IFLOWS communications backbone; however IFLOWS software is running on these systems and radio receivers intercept the backbone frequency and receive and store the data in the IFLOWS database running on the computer.
+There are about 30 read-only systems installed at various industrial, private, educational and government locations.
+These systems are not on the IFLOWS communications backbone; however, IFLOWS software is running on these systems and radio receivers intercept the backbone frequency and receive and store the data in the IFLOWS database running on the computer.
 By moving inventory and equipment, millions of dollars of have been saved by industry that monitors the data routinely.